-EDUC 6010: Seminar on Processes and Controversial Issues in Educational Management: 3 credits In this course, students will examine the role of an educational administrator executing his duties in accordance with the vicion mission goals and chiestives of an educational ergonization.
-They will also accordance with the vision, mission, goals, and objectives of an educational organization.
+EDUC 6010: Seminar on Processes and Controversial Issues in Educational Management: 3 credits

+In this course, students will examine the role of an educational administrator executing his duties in accordance with the vision, mission, goals, and objectives of an educational organization.
 They will also evaluate controversial issues and problems in educational management, legislation, and reform.
 Students will analyze the characteristics of new generations and the impact of technological advances on the educational system.
 Finally, they will develop an integration project to improve the school climate in an educational organization.